browserslist/browserslist/README.md

 }
 ```

-If `opts.browsers` will be missed by user, Browserslist will try to find
+If list is missing, Browserslist will look for a config file.
-config.
-So you must set `path` option with processed file, to find config
+You can provide a `path` option (that can be a file) to find config file
-relative to this user file.
+relatively to it.

 Queries can be a string `"> 5%, last 1 version"`
 or and array `[''> 5%', 'last 1 version']`.

-## Config
+## Config File

 Browserslist’s config should has `browserslist` name and splits browsers queries
 by new line.
 You can write comment after `#`: